Table of Contents

 The first thing that you need to do is to remove all food particles stuck in the drain pipe.
 You can easily remove them by using a plunger.
 If you have not yet tried using a plunger, then this is the time when you should learn how to use one properly.
 It is very simple.
 All you need to do is place the plunger over the drain opening and push it down hard to create suction that will force out any clogs in your pipes.

 Corroded Pipes or Drain Line

-If there are no visible clogs in your pipes, then there must be some corrosion or rust inside your pipes that is causing them to get clogged up easily.
+If there are no visible clogs in your pipes, there must be some corrosion or rust inside them, causing them to get clogged up easily.
 If this is the case with your plumbing system, then there are certain steps that you can follow to unclog these drains easily:

-- First, you need to ensure that the water supply has been turned off completely.
+- First, you must ensure the water supply has been turned off completely.

-- Then you should use a wrench and remove the P-trap underneath your sink.
+- Then, you should use a wrench and remove the P-trap underneath your sink.
 You will see a pipe leading from the drain line into a pit.
-This pit usually contains water and debris, but if it doesn’t, remove the trap carefully and clean it thoroughly before replacing it.
+This pit usually contains water and debris; if it doesn’t, remove the trap carefully and clean it thoroughly before replacing it.